-- procedures, and allowable accommodations for students with disabilities (SWD) and English Learners (ELs). - 2.
-Georgia Assessment and Training Calendar an interactive online calendar of state testing windows for all state-mandated assessments as well as key training dates and assessment tasks for specific assessments.
+- as well as key training dates and assessment tasks for specific assessments.
 This calendar is maintained across years and updated as new information is provided. - 3.
-Testing/Assessment Website testing.gadoe.org a comprehensive website of state assessment information and resources.
-STCs are directed to the For Educators link for specific resources intended for STCs. - 4.
+Georgia Student Assessment Program Website -a comprehensive website of state assessment information and resources.
+STCs are directed to the For System Test Coordinators link for specific resources intended for STCs. - 4.
 Assessment Update a monthly newsletter posted to the Testing/Assessment website from the Office of Assessment and Accountability intended to provide STCs with policy updates, assessment guidance, announcements, training registration, assessment task reminders, and specific timely assessment protocols and guidance. - 5.
 Email Notifications provided to notify STCs of reporting releases and secure data delivery to the MyGaDOE Portal.
 Most notices are delivered through the monthly Assessment Updates; however, notices that are timebound may be sent periodically when needed. - 6.
 Assessment Lunch and Learn Webinars Six (6) scheduled webinars during the months of September, October, November, January, February, and March that are provided to give STCs support for district assessment calendars and planning for assessments across the academic year. - 7.
 State-mandated Assessment Training Webinars as designated in the Georgia Assessment and Training Calendar, STCs are expected to participate in all training sequences for each state assessment.